Pastromhaug/tesla-c-/README.md

 Each equation is represented as an instance of class EquationNode. equation_map and solution_map are both shared static members of class EquationNode.

 ### Runtime analysis
-If we say that there are *n* equations, that each have *m* variables max, then we know that a lower bound on the runtime is *O(nm)*, since we definitely have to iterate over every variable in every equation.
+If we say that there are *n* equations, that each have *m* terms max, then we know that a lower bound on the runtime is *O(nm)*, since we definitely have to iterate over every term in every equation.
 My implementation has runtime *O(2nm)*, since as we iterate over each of the *nm* variables, we do *O(1)* replacements of variables with their calculated values, and there's max *nm* replacements to make.
 However, expected runtime would be much lower than this, since each equation probably has less than m variables (some must have only 1 variable).

-### How to Use
+### Build and Execution Instructions
 to compile the program, just run `make` from the root directory.
 The resulting executable is in `bin/main`.
 The program takes a file name as a parameter.
 Here is an example command from the root directory, along with the output of the program:
 ```
 /Projects/tesla-c-$  ./bin/main data/equations2.txt